Gentlemen's club: Domesticity

-Although Gentlemen's clubs were originally geared towards a male audience, domestic life played a key role in their establishment and continuity.
-Defying classic gender norms, the club could be represented as "homosocial domesticity."
+Although gentlemen's clubs were originally geared towards a male audience, domestic life played a key role in their establishment and continuity.
+Defying classic gender norms, the club could be represented as "homosocial domesticity".
 Similar to male coffeehouses of the Ottoman Empire, the clubs were a home away from home.
-It was an alternative, competing space in the sense that it had similar aspects to that of the traditional home.
-One of the key lures of these clubs was their private, often exclusive, nature.
-It was a getaway from the tight, restrictive role expected from the stoic gentleman.
-Like the home, men were granted the freedom to perform actions and behaviors not normally conveyed in their "public-oriented" lives.
+They were alternative, competing spaces in the sense that it had some similarities with the traditional home.
+One of the key attractions of these clubs was their private, often exclusive, nature.
+They were getaways from the tight, restrictive role expected from the stoic gentleman.
+Like the home, men could act and behave in ways not usually acceptable in public society.

-With this newfound preference to spend time at clubs, the home lost its status as the base.
-Members would use this address for official documentation, mailing, and appointments.
+For men who lived their lives at the club, the home, if any, lost its status as their base.
+Members would use its address for official documentation, mailing, and appointments.
 Meals, formal or informal, were provided and tastes could be catered for by the club staff.
 Spaces within the club were designated for these various functions, and the guest flow could be more easily controlled than at the home.
-Members’ social status was marked by the prestige of the club, but within, the lines were blurred.
+Members' social status was marked by the prestige of the club, but within it, the lines were blurred.
 Prominent guests could be invited to dinner or to lounge at the club over the house.
-Staff would monitor these guests and their arrival for the members and, as employees of the member, could personally tailor the experience.
-Thus, by holding important events at the club, only the wealth and importance of the club and its amenities was displayed instead of their possibly inferior possessions or structures at home.
+Staff would monitor these guests and their arrival for the members and, as employees of the members, could personally tailor the experience.
+Thus, by holding important events at the club, only the wealth and importance of the club and its amenities was displayed instead of their possibly inferior possessions or homes.

-In English clubs, this domesticity was particularly emphasized.
-These clubs, primarily in London, were usually very "quiet" and its members were well-behaved—again pointing to the calm familiarity of the household.
-In addition, club staff were tasked with keeping the club a private space and attempted to control of the spread of information from the outside.
-Under no circumstance was the club to be depressing or too involved in the pains of reality.
+In English clubs, this domesticity was particularly emphasised.
+These clubs, primarily in London, were usually very "quiet" and their members were well-behaved: again pointing to the calm familiarity of the household.
+In addition, club staff were tasked with keeping the club a private space and attempted to control the spread of information from the outside.
 Whether from "the streets, the courts, Parliament, or the Stock Exchange," the chaotic nature of work life was put on hold.
-Young bachelors and other members were in many ways shielded from the true problems of society, especially female ones.
-While it was definitely an escape, it was not an escape from domesticity.
-Men knew and enjoyed the matching elements of the home life; it was more of a transfer or alternative reality.
+Young bachelors and other members were in many ways shielded from the true problems of society.

-Despite the opportunity for mobility within the club, secrecy and exclusivity supported the patriarchal authority.
-With the absence of female voices and set of rigid institutional structures, members created internal stability.
 Induction into a club required member approval and payment.
-Thus, a club was dependent on class and vice versa.
-Historian Robert Morris proposed that clubs were "part of the power nexus of capitalism, and essential to the continuity of elite dominance of society."
+Despite the opportunity for mobility within the club, patriarchal authority reigned, with power and status concentrated in the ranking members.
+The result was internal stability.
+The historian Robert Morris proposed that clubs were "part of the power nexus of capitalism, and essential to the continuity of elite dominance of society."